DEAP/deap/doc/index.rst

 DEAP documentation
 ==================

 DEAP is a novel evolutionary computation framework for rapid prototyping and testing of ideas.
 It seeks to make algorithms explicit and data structures transparent.
 It works in perfect harmony with parallelisation mechanism such as multiprocessing and `SCOOP
 <http://pyscoop.org/>`_.
 The following documentation presents the key concepts
 and many features to build your own evolutions.

 .. sidebar:: Getting Help

     Having trouble?
 We’d like to help!

     * Search for information in the archives of the `deap-users mailing list
       <https://groups.google.com/forum/?fromgroups#!forum/deap-users>`_,
       or post a question.
     * Report bugs with DEAP in our `issue tracker
       <https://www.github.com/deap/deap/issues>`_.

 * **First steps:**

   * :doc:`Overview (Start Here!) <overview>`
   * :doc:`Installation <installation>`
-  * :doc:`Porting Guide <porting>`

 * **Basic tutorials:**